 How can this kind of poetry reveal what it means to be human in particular places?

 We find our way forward through the stanzas of “vulnerable observers.”
 For some poet-anthropologists, this means crafting autoethnographic works to complement their scholarly writings.
-By weaving personal experiences into the subject of focus, as in Justin Wright’s “The National Lynching Memorial Speaks to My Black ’Bama Body,” these poets help us stand in front of “a place made to be left, a space made to leave a hope on, an altar.”
+By weaving personal experiences into the subject of focus, as in Justin D. Wright’s “The National Lynching Memorial Speaks to My Black ’Bama Body,” these poets help us stand in front of “a place made to be left, a space made to leave a hope upon, an altar.”
 A witness bearing history, bearing a Black ’Bama Body, becomes an embodied voice reminding, “The history of this land is a history of trauma.”

 In an autoethnographic journey through a lynching memorial, readers learn to overcome any residual blindness—our manipulated ignorance of the horrors of a racialized past and present.